-In this Privacy Notice, “us”, “we” and “our” refers to the ZEDRA Group.
-More information on the ZEDRA Group may be found at www.zedra.com.
-“Processing” means any operation performed on your personal data.
+In this Privacy Notice, “us”, “we” and “our” refers to the Zedra Group.
+More information on the Zedra Group may be found at zedrastaging.wpengine.com.
+“Processing” means any operation performed on your personal data

 If you wish to receive details regarding the controller and any third party that has been engaged to assist the controller in delivering services to you and with whom the controller may have shared your personal data, or of any joint controllers, and the arrangements made between the joint controllers to comply with the Law, please contact the Data Protection Officer.

 We may amend this Privacy Notice from time to time to reflect any changes in the way that we process your personal data and the current Privacy Notice will always be available on our website.
 This Privacy Notice supersedes any previous privacy notice with which you may have been provided, as well as anything to the contrary contained in any agreement between us.